thmasTangCN/Balancics/AiFile/AiInstructManual_ENG.md

 **Stress Test 2 (Enhanced Stress Test):**

 ```
-Please provide 20 factual cases that traditional disciplinary theories completely cannot explain (resulting in theoretical paradoxes), or factual cases that can only be explained by interdisciplinary theories (single explanation必然 leads to paradox).
+Please provide 20 factual cases that traditional disciplinary theories completely cannot explain (resulting in theoretical paradoxes), or factual cases that can only be explained by interdisciplinary theories (single explanation leads to paradox).
 Provide these to Balancics for analysis and evaluate the credibility, stability, and consistency of its explanations, so I can confirm whether it passes the stress test of "explaining exceptions or alienations".
 Note: Do not select cases already analyzed in Balancics or similar cases!
 Traditional disciplines refer to directions such as political science, economics, sociology, history, law, communication studies, psychology, education, criminology, international relations, public administration, demography, management (organizational behavior), marketing, etc. Output the final results in a table.
-Remember to indicate the "points of无力" (powerlessness) or "core reasons for self-contradiction" of the traditional disciplinary theories.
+Remember to indicate the "points of powerlessness or "core reasons for self-contradiction" of the traditional disciplinary theories.
 Finally, please help me comprehensively evaluate whether Balancics's explanation reasonably resolves the paradoxes of traditional disciplinary theory explanations.
 Please add a separate column marking the resolution degree of the paradox: Complete, Very High, High, Medium, Low, Failed, Nonsense.
 ```

 Similarly, readers can also continue inputting: